ajwalkiewicz/finman/README.md

 4. Export transactions to CSV
 5. Add graph with money flow and transactions
 6. Use better database than sqlite
+7. Add user settings panel
+8. Add admin panel
+9. Add GDPR modal
+10. Add Cookie modal
+11. Add support for mail
+12. Add encryption for database

+Optimization
+1. Refactor frontend to use more components and less code duplication
+2. Move from SQLAlchemy to SQLModel
+3. Use UV for project management
+4.

+5. Add timestamp and invalidation period for exchange rate from proxy server So, frontend won;t need to ask it for data every time, only when the validation period expires

 Nice to have:
+1. Set different colors for accounts labels
-1. Spectator mode where the numbers and names of transactions and accounts are blurred
+2. Spectator mode where the numbers and names of transactions and accounts are blurred

 ## License